sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

 The transceiver dom sensor information(temperature, power,voltage, etc.) can change frequently, these information need to be updated periodically, for now the time period temporarily set to 60s(see open question 1), this time period need to be adjusted according the later on test on all vendors platform.

-If there is transceiver and sensor status change, Xcvrd will write the new status to state DB, to store these information some new tables will be added to STATE_DB.
+If there is transceiver plug in or plug out, Xcvrd will response to the change event, write the new transceiver EEPROM into to state DB, or remove the staled info from the STATE_DB.

+Transceiver error event will also be handled when it raised to Xcvrd, currently if transceiver on a error status which blocking EEPROM access, Xcvrd will stop updating and remove the transceiver DOM info from DB until it recovered from the error, in this period transceiver static info will be kept.

 ### 1.1 State DB Schema ###